nathanaschbacher/nodiak/README.md

 #Todos

-1. Complete this README (getting closer).
+1. Complete this README (getting closer still).

 2. ~~Improve concurrency control to allow use of keep-alive connections.~~